YoonjungChoi/Project_GenerativeAI/README.md

 ## File Structure
 ```
-Coursera_lab : include coursera courses's lab files
+0. Coursera_lab : include coursera courses's lab files
-project_PEFT : explore prompt engineering with zero/few shots, instruct/template prompt and PEFT techiniques with LoRA, QLoRA, Soft Prompt, SFTTrainer
+1. project_PEFT : explore prompt engineering with zero/few shots, instruct/template prompt and PEFT techiniques with LoRA, QLoRA, Soft Prompt, SFTTrainer
-project_RLHF : explore RLHF techiniques with LoRA, PPOTrainer, reward model, reference model, KL algorithm
+2. project_RLHF : explore RLHF techiniques with LoRA, PPOTrainer, reward model, reference model, KL algorithm
+3. RAG
 ```
-In this journey, **getting to know techniques; PEFT RLHF** is a main point on this repository.

-I used two tasks; dialogue summarization and my own task 'turn idiom into straightforward expression'.
-For example, it is a piece of cake should turn into it is easy
+In the "1. project_PEFT" and "2. project_RLHF", I used two dataset; dialogue dataset for the  summarization task and my own idiom dataset for the task 'turn idiom into straightforward expression'.
+For example, it is a piece of cake should turn into it is easy.

 I created 7 idiom cases as idiom subset for experiments.
 7 idiom cases: